ZJULearning/ReDR/README.md

 # ReDR

-Code for the ACL 2019 paper "Reinforced Dynamic Reasoning for Conversational Question Generation".
+Code for the ACL 2019 paper [Reinforced Dynamic Reasoning for Conversational Question Generation](https://www.aclweb.org/anthology/P19-1203).
 If you use this code as part of any published research, please cite the following paper.
 This code is based on the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).